Waarom er nog altijd geen eensgezindheid is over de datering van Botticelli’s “Adorazione dei Magi”

 In his 1st will of May 29, 1469, del Lama speaks of his intention of setting up a chapel in the church of Santa Maria Novella of which the construction likely started in 1470.
 The chapel must have been completed in the mid-70s and perhaps that was also the case with the “Adorazione” altarpiece.

-The year 1475 is also retained because del Lama was convicted of fraud by the Arte di Cambio on January 31st 1476, as a result of which he fell into disgrace and could therefore not have had the painting made (or ordered) before that date.
+Del Lama was convicted of fraud by the Arte di Cambio on January 31st 1476, as a result of which he fell into disgrace and therefore he must have had the painting made (or ordered) before that date.
+Generally the painting is dated 1475 but in the end it may have been a little earlier.

 However it is also possible that the commission was already given in 1475 (or even earlier) but that the execution of the work dates from later.
 Perhaps an heir of Guasparre del Lama had the painting finished after Guasparre’s conviction (or death) to confirm the family’s alliance with the Medici.

-Bernard Gallagher argues that the work is a clear reference to the Pazzi attack of April 1478, in which Giuliano de' Medici was killed, and he therefore dates the painting to the early 80s (see art.
+Bernard Gallagher has a point when he writes that the presence of the painting in del Lama’s chapel does not necessarily means that he was also the commissioner.
+He is convinced that the work is a clear reference to the Pazzi attack of April 1478, in which Giuliano de' Medici was killed, and he therefore dates the painting to the early 80s (see art.
 Are the murderers of Giuliano de’ Medici on the “Adorazione”?).
-If Botticelli was inspired by Leonardo da Vinci’s (unfinished) “Adorazione” (which is not certain), his version dates from the middle of the year 1481.
-He also does not rule out the possibility that Sandro did not finish it until 1482 after his return from Rome and doubts the identity of client del Lama.
-The fact that the painting ended up in del Lama’s chapel is not yet hard evidence that he was also the commissioner.
-Gallagher has a point, but who then the real client was, is unclear; he mentions the name of Andrea del Verrocchio, a colleague of Botticelli but there is no proof for that either.
+If Botticelli, according this author, was inspired by Leonardo da Vinci’s (unfinished) “Adorazione”, his version dates from the middle of the year 1481.
+Gallagher also does not rule out the possibility that Sandro finished the work after his return from Rome in 1482.
+But if del Lama was not the commissioner the question remains who was?

 Maike Vogt-Lüerssen has a completely different view of the matter: she believes that Giovanni il Popolano (the youngest son of Pierfrancesco de' Medici il Vecchio) had the work painted between 1492 and 1495 and that his nephew Pierfrancesco il Giovane had it modified in 1513.
 This must then have been done by Botticelli's workshop, since Sandro himself had already died in 1510.
 But since there are no technical reports available to show that Botticelli's "Adorazione dei Magi" was overpainted, this theory is difficult to accept (2).